Big Buck Hunter: Development

-Needing financial support to do an improved version of the game called Big Buck Hunter Pro, the developers contacted Raw Thrills in 2006.
-As a part of the agreement, Play Mechanix got a design role, while Raw Thrills took over the production and distribution.
-Raw Thrills was also involved with Big Buck Safari, which introduced hunting in Africa, as well as trophy hunting, which included animals such as zebras, elephants, hippos, and other big animals.
-They released Open Season in 2009, which added more animals to Pro.
-In 2010, a year later, Big Buck World was released to celebrate the 10th anniversary of Big Buck Hunter.
-It combined Open Season & Outback (the upgrade to Safari) into one cabinet.
+Needing financial support to make the next game in the series, Big Buck Hunter Pro, the developers contacted Raw Thrills in January 2006.
+As a part of the agreement, Play Mechanix continued to design the games, while Raw Thrills took over the production and distribution.
+In March 2008, Raw Thrills released Big Buck Safari, which introduced hunting in Africa, as well as trophy hunting, and included animals such as zebras, elephants, hippos, and other big animals.
+They released Open Season in November 2009, which added more animals to Pro.
+In November 2010, Big Buck World was released to celebrate the 10th anniversary of Big Buck Hunter.
+It combines Open Season and Safari into one cabinet.

-In 2012, they released Big Buck HD, which combined elements from Pro & Safari and presented them in 1080p high-definition graphics, and added groundbreaking online features such as the ability to compete with players from other locations live, improved tournaments, and easier account creation.
+In 2012, they released Big Buck HD, which combined elements from Pro and Safari and presented them in 1080p high-definition graphics, and added groundbreaking online features such as the ability to compete with players from other locations live, improved tournaments, and easier account creation.
 A Duck Dynasty-themed side game was added in 2013.
+In 2015, the update Big Buck HD Wild was released.
+The game added new animals in annual software updates through 2018, as well as a zombie-themed shooter side game.

-In 2015, Big Buck HD WILD came out, which added 3 new animals (which were released separately by year) as well as a zombie-themed shooter.
-A 4th animal was added in 2018.
+The developers partnered with Anheuser-Busch InBev, offering a special permit that unlocks a special "Great White Buck" level.
+The money earned from purchases of those went to the National Forest Foundation to help preserving forests in the United States.

-In 2020, Big Buck Hunter Reloaded was released and added more stuff to Big Buck HD.
-In addition to a new animal, 2 new side games were introduced, including a sequel to the zombie game as well as a partial remake of Terminator Salvation, which was released in 2010.
+In 2020, Big Buck Hunter Reloaded was released.
+In addition to new animals, two new side games were introduced, including a sequel to the zombie game as well as a partial remake of Raw Thrills' previous arcade rail shooter Terminator: Salvation, which was released in 2010.
 And it also presented a brand new player interface to make it easy to navigate.